Fulton County Assault Lawyer

 • Knowingly committing a crime against a public safety, police, or correctional officer.

-The Importance of Working with Miller North & Brill
+The Importance of Working With Miller North & Brill

 Assault charges in Georgia can come with steep penalties that can be detrimental to your freedoms and overall future.
 This is why having a skilled criminal defense attorney on your side is so important.
 For over 30 years, the team at Miller North & Brill has been assisting clients when facing charges of a criminal nature.
-We understand the laws surrounding assault charges and are ready to fight for you.
+We understand the laws surrounding assault charges and are ready to work for you.

 Defense Strategies for Assault Charges in Georgia